Mitogen for Ansible

 • Inferring the configuration of intermediaries may be buggy, manifesting as duplicate connections between hops, due to not perfectly replicating the configuration Ansible would normally use for the intermediary.

 • Intermediary machines cannot use login and become passwords that were supplied to Ansible interactively.
-If an intermediary requires a password, it must be supplied via ansible_ssh_pass, ansible_password, or ansible_become_pass inventory variables.
+If an intermediary requires a password, it must be supplied via ansible_ssh_pass, ansible_ssh_password, ansible_password, or ansible_become_pass inventory variables.

 • Automatic tunnelling of SSH-dependent actions, such as the synchronize module, is not yet supported.
 This will be addressed in a future release.